civican/legisinfo/42-1/bills/C-45/bill_text.md

   **(9)** Every licence or permit is subject to the conditions set out in regulations made under paragraph `139`(1)(g).

-  **(10)** The Minister may make a licence or permit subject to any additional conditions that he or she considers appropriate.
+  **(10)** Subject to the regulations, the Minister may make a licence or permit subject to any conditions that he or she considers appropriate.

 ### Section 63